byteford/homeauto/Readme.md

     }
     ```

-    - run `sh build.sh 0.0.1` to build and run everything again
+    - run `sh build.sh NAME 0.0.1` to build and run everything again
     - You should get a lovely error message saying not set up, but if you scroll up you can see the plan trying to make the lights.
     - It knows what I light is as the schema is already made in `./provider/homeauto/resource_Light.go`